 In May 2015, we completed our Kounrad Stage 1 Expansion, on schedule and under budget, which involved increasing the PLS handling facilities, boiler capacity and copper plating capacity.

-Our Stage 2 Expansion project into the Western Dumps is also now materially complete, with first copper production from this area expected in Q2 2017.
+Our Stage 2 Expansion project into the Western Dumps is also now complete, with first copper production delivered from this area in Q2 2017.
 Both expansion projects have been funded internally from cash generated from Kounrad.